-Albania has a rich and unique history that has resulted in a country with a vast underdeveloped heavy-oil resource, an economy that encourages foreign investment, and that looks to the Western Europe and North America as allies of future development and growth.
+Albania has a rich and unique history that has resulted in a country with a vast underdeveloped heavy-oil resource, an economy that encourages foreign investment, as allies of future development and growth.

 Albania is located in the Balkan Peninsula northwest of Greece and bordered by the Adriatic and Ionian Sea to the west.
 Our operations are in the south central region of Albania at the Patos-Marinza oilfield, about 10 kilometers east of the city Fier and an about two hours Southwest of the capital city, Tirana.